 The seat belts for the occupants in the front seats are equipped with belt tensioners.
-Sensors will trigger the belt tensioners during severe head-on and lateral collisions only if the seat belt is being worn.
+Sensors will trigger the belt pretensioners during severe head-on, lateral and rear collisions only if the seat belt is being worn.
 This retracts and tightens the seat belts, reducing the forward motion of the occupants.